tufourn/tufourn.github.io/_posts/2025-03-18-rendering-a-triangle-with-the-forge.md

 ```
 {: file='Build_Props/VS/TF_Shared.props'}

-`TF_Shared.props`{: .filepath} also imports a platform-specific `.props`{: .filepath} that contains the commands to copy the required resources to the build directory.
+`TF_Shared.props`{: .filepath} also imports a platform-specific `.props`{: .filepath} that contains the commands to copy the required resources to the build directory, and a command that launches the shader reload server.

 ```xml
 <ImportGroup Label="PropertySheets">